lisr-pcx/on-board-tips/docs/tips_for_junior_devs.md

 4. Under-performing colleague
 5. Feeling inadegate with work

 Don't be unhappy, find a way to cope with these things.
-Ask to your mentor for tips and tricks.
+Ask to your mentor for tips!

 Be aware about the [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).